 Perhaps they were trying to keep up with their children’s schoolwork while balancing a career.
 Perhaps they stayed away from loved ones who were in the high-risk group.
 Or, perhaps they were in the high-risk group and physically distanced for weeks or months.

-The fashion merchandising and product development (FMPD) program at BGSU is a comprehensive program that focuses on preparing future professionals for exciting, challenging and fast-paced careers in the fashion industry.
+The apparel merchandising and product development (AMPD) program at BGSU is a comprehensive program that focuses on preparing future professionals for exciting, challenging and fast-paced careers in the fashion industry.

 Virtual workplaces affected fashion

 At a time when people felt like their lives were full of discomfort, they found comfort in their closets.

 “Everyone joked about attending Zoom meetings in their pajamas, but it’s not far off from actuality,” Zengel said.
 “People were wearing knit leggings versus pencil skirts, and polos versus button-downs with neckties.
 Because we were all experiencing the same environment it became acceptable to wear a ball cap to a meeting.
 It was a nice change and it built camaraderie.”